mircleat/Game2D/README.md

 100% - Incorporate audio components and sound effects in the game [10%] 100% - Gameplay mechanics that involve randomized events and calculations.
 [10%] N/A% - Allow the user to choose between light mode and dark mode and customize the placement of controls.
 [15%]
-    Decided we would not have this option to maintain consistency with the art.
+    Decided we would not include this option in order to maintain consistency with the art.
 100% - Comprehensive graphical design and fine-grain animation for game components.
 [15%] 100% - Incorporate online leaderboard where user can see their placement against other users.
 [20%]
                                                                     Total: 80%